 Tower HIll's MUN club engages in authentic simulations of the United Nations system through learning about the UN system, the skills of debate, compromise, conflict resolution and negotiation.
 MUN team members have fun learning about the workings of world diplomacy through the lens of current events, while improving their skills of communication.
-The club plans to attend 3 conferences this coming school year at Princeton, American University, and University of Delaware.
+The club plans to attend three conferences this coming school year at Princeton, American University and University of Delaware.

 Math League is a club designed for math-lovers who are interested in taking a step further beyond their classes and participate in the regional Math League Competition.